micsucmed/dqmgui/README.md

 #### Temporary solution

 While we wait for Computing and MCM to change their tools to support the new file registration procedure, we could add a new daemon here: https://github.com/cms-DQM/dqmgui_prod/tree/index128/bin that will periodically check for newly uploaded ROOT files to the old DQM GUIs and forward them to the new DQM GUIs.
 This process has to be resilient to ensure stability and prevent file loss because ROOT files are deleted from the old DQM GUI after a while.
+  * After copying the files to EOS it's important to register them to the new GUI please use the python script at `/afs/cern.ch/user/m/msuccarm/public/checkFilesInGuiANDregister.py` or `/afs/cern.ch/user/j/jfernan/public/DQM/checkFilesInGuiANDregister.py`
+    * Please note that this script is also used to register files in local environments so check that you are sending requests to proper urls and not localhost.
+    * Comment lines 33, 34, 40, and 65, and uncomment line 35 and 66 to send requests to an oficial Offline new DQM GUI.
+    * The server at which the registration happens is also different depending the URL used and registering can happen to production, testbed or test4.
+So double check the url used in line 35.

 ## Selecting the CMSSW version to build against